 Repetitive strain and vibration diseases

-If you are suffering from a repetitive strain injury (RSI) or vibration disease, contact Unite Legal Services first to see if you may be entitled to compensation.
+If you are suffering from a repetitive strain injury (RSI) or hand and arm vibration syndrome, contact Unite Legal Services first to see if you may be entitled to compensation.

 Whereas strains and sprains can occur after single incidents, repetitive strain injuries and vibration diseases develop over time.
 It is the responsibility of employers to ensure that workers are given the appropriate training, protection and equipment required to perform their roles safely.